 Day 1 – Hurricane Ridge & Lake Crescent

-The first stop on any Olympic National Park itinerary has got to be Hurricane Ridge.
+The first stop on any visit to Olympic NP has got to be Hurricane Ridge.
 Located about an hour south of Port Angeles on Hurricane Ridge Road, this iconic spot was created to give visitors a breath-taking panoramic view of the mountains and valley.

 Beyond meadows teeming with wildlife and, depending on the season, seas of brightly colored wildflowers or pristine white snow, you’ll see the Straight of Juan de Fuca to the north and Mt.
 Olympus to the south.
 On a clear day, you can even see all the way to the